 Emergency Practice Permits for MFTs licensed in other states who were granted authorization to practice MFT in NC via the Governor’s Executive Orders expired July 1, 2021.
 For more information on telehealth across state lines, read the post referenced below.

-All renewal applications must be submitted online, no paper applications or forms are accepted.
+All renewal and reinstatement applications must be submitted online, no paper applications or forms are accepted.
 All fees must be submitted online through the payment system.
 Cash, checks, or outside e-payments are not accepted.

 Renew (currently licensed NC LMFTA or LMFT) online via the Renewal Portal